Michael Tindall, thinQ Co-Founder & CTO, Demos the Company’s Revolutionary Least Cost Routing (LCR) Engine

 - App developers embedding voice and text messaging into their Web or mobile applications

 - Voice engineers at telecommunications companies, local carriers, and VoIP service providers

 Until recently, toll-free calls were delivered through copper wires and hardware switches over single carriers like Verizon, AT&T, Level 3, CenturyLink, and others.
-Businesses signed multi-year contracts, limiting their flexibility to route their calls through the least-cost routes, and when calls were being dropped or an outage occurred, their company’s communications went down–sometimes for hours or days.
+Businesses and SaaS platforms alike (including Twilio) signed multi-year contracts, limiting their flexibility to route their calls through the least-cost routes, and when calls were being dropped or an outage occurred, their company’s communications went down–sometimes for hours or days.

 Most challenging of all, getting help from the carrier was a challenge.
 Many times there were no humans to talk to, only ticketing systems to send in questions or concerns, with multi-day delays to get (or not get) a response.

 It’s every entrepreneur’s dream: identify a multi-billion dollar, stodgy (read: boring) industry that’s been underserved by modern, innovative technology.
 Challenge the incumbent players by providing a superior replacement product that lowers costs, delivers more flexibility, and nearly eliminates the chances of the product breaking when you need it the most.
 Then deliver superior customer service through a highly-trained support team who acts quickly and efficiently–with a smile.

 thinQ’s co-founders, Aaron Leon (CEO) and Michael Tindall (CTO), veterans of the telecom world, identified toll-free calling as an industry that was ripe for disruption.